Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 12- SORRENTO (POMPEII)

-It’s possible to arrange this on your own, but there are also many organized day trips.
-The site is large and has little signage, so I really recommend getting a guide at least while you’re there.
-Otherwise, you will miss out on so much information and context, and won’t really appreciate what you’re looking at.
+It’s possible to go on your own, but there are organized Pompeii day trips too.
+The site is large with little signage, so I recommend getting a guide at least while you’re there.
+Otherwise, you will miss out on so much context, and won’t fully appreciate what you’re looking at.

-All roads lead to Rome, so take the 2 hour train that evening, and off you go!
+All roads lead to Rome, so take the 2 hour train to Rome that evening.

 Lodging: Luxury Apartment Campo de Fiori